harvester/docs/docs/advanced/settings.md

 :::note

-If you set an username and password for a private registry, the system will automatically remove it to protect the credential after the system saves it in `registries.yaml`.
+If you set a username and password for a private registry, the system will automatically remove it to protect the credential after the system saves it in `registries.yaml`.

 :::